Katherine & surrounds Seven-day itinerary

 Further along the road is Pine Creek, a town with pioneering and gold mining history.
 Visit the National Trust Museum and wander around Pine Creek Railway Precinct, an important transport hub during the 1870s mining boom and WWII.

-Afterwards, stop in for lunch and a cool drink at the Lazy Lizard Tavern.
+Afterwards, stop in for lunch and a cool drink at the Lazy Lizard Tavern and Caravan Park.
 Be sure to check out the uniquely carved images of local wildlife onto the termite mound mud brick structure while you're at the outback Tavern.

 Experience the wonders of natural thermal springs